 Those regulations require an assessment of cumulative impacts as part of the NEPA process.
 The regulations ensure that the proposed State Route (S.R.)
 210 Project and other federal, state, and private actions will be evaluated with regard to cumulative impacts.
-Cumulative impacts are defined by the CEQ regulations at 40 Code of Federal Regulations (CFR) Section 1508.7.
+Cumulative impacts are defined by the CEQ regulations at 40 CFR Section 1508.7.
 The 1978 CEQ regulations define a cumulative impact as